zaidiaz23/zaidiaz23/README.md

 - ⚡ Fun fact: ...
 -->

 ꔫ-🍧˚｡⋆୨୧˚  — Currently working as a QA manual.
-As you may know, quality it's so important and we all should care about it.
+As you may know, quality it's so important and __we all should care about it.__
+--

 *:🍦·.♥ > most of the time I learning something new. :mushroom: